 When a payment is made to the University, by any of the mechanisms set out above, you are required to indicate what the payment is for.
 If you do not indicate the fee for which a particular payment is for, the University will apply the monies in the following order:

-- 1. Other additional fees (example, library fees); then
+- a.
+Other additional fees (example, library fees); then

-- 2. Accommodation Fees and charges; then
+- b.
+Accommodation Fees and charges; then

-- 3. Tuition fees.
+- c.
+Tuition fees.

-Where it has been indicated what the payment is for, the payment cannot be reallocated at a later date.
+Where it has been indicated what the payment is for, the payment cannot be reallocated later.